San Jose, the capital of Costa Rica is a relatively small and busy Central American city with a diverse local culture.

-The city center lies along the one mile long pedestrians-only part of the Avenida Central, and this is where most of the cultural institutions are all concentrated like the National Museum, the National Theater, the Pre-Columbian Gold Museum and the Jade Museum, along with several shops and markets like the Mercado Central, which is a perfect place to taste some traditional dishes from the Costa Rican cuisine.
-Regarding the museums, I have been previously reading good reviews about the Pre-Columbian Gold Museum, so that was the only one I’ve visited and I really enjoyed it, there were a lot of interesting artifacts and information about pre-hispanic times and gold craftsmanship, a numismatic exhibition on the local currency and a nice contemporary art exhibition.
+The downtown stretches along the one mile long pedestrians-only Avenida Central, and this is where most of the cultural institutions are concentrated, like the National Museum & the National Theater, the Pre-Columbian Gold Museum and the Jade Museum.
+There are several shops and a few bigger markets here, like the Mercado Central, which is a perfect place to taste some authentic Costa Rican dishes.

-There is another pedestrians-only street in the center besides the Avenida Central, it is the Avenida 4, which can also be fun to walk along once, although it is mainly packed with shops selling shoddy clothes and electronic goods.
-There are also a couple of churches along this street which can be interesting to check during a mass, or a sermon.
+There is another pedestrian street in the center besides the Avenida Central, the Avenida 4, which can also be fun to walk along, although it is mainly packed with shops selling shoddy clothes and electronic goods.
+You can also find two bigger churches along Avenida 4, which can be interesting to check during a mass.

 Also watch where you step, as manhole covers are usually broken or missing, creating vicious traps across the town!

-The global craft beer movement has also found its way to Costa Rica, where it had the crucial task to provide alternatives to the more sophisticated beer-lovers against the three types of locally available mass produced lager beers.
-In the north-east part of central San Jose, there are now several craft beer pubs and microbreweries offering a wide range of fantastic Costa Rican craft beers and a great atmosphere!
+Fortunately, the global craft beer movement has found its way to Costa Rica as well, providing alternatives for the beer-lovers against the three types of locally available mass produced lager beers.
+In the north-east part of central San Jose, several craft beer pubs and microbreweries popped up offering a wide range of fantastic Costa Rican craft beers and a great atmosphere!
 Check this map to some craft beer pubs in San Jose.

 If you have a spare day, but you wouldn’t want to spend it in San Jose, visiting the Poas Volcano with a public bus makes up a great day trip.